This Step: Get a Learner Permit

 Get a Learner Permit in Hawaii

-Once you turn 15 ½, you can apply for a Hawaii learner’s permit (also called an instructional permit).
+Once you turn 15 ½ years old, you can apply for a Hawaii learner’s permit (also called an instructional permit).
 You must obtain a permit before taking any behind-the-wheel or simulator courses.

 A) Ace a Few DMV Practice Permit Tests

 Take multiple online practice permit tests before you head to a nearby Hawaii Driver Licensing office to take your written test.
 Sample test questions cover topics you'll find on the actual Hawaii learner's permit exam.

 In addition to taking some practice tests, thoroughly study the Hawaii Driver’s Manual.
 That way you will be prepared to pass the actual Hawaii instructional permit test with ease.

 B) Gather Required Documents and Permit Fees

 When applying for an instructional permit, teens must be at least 15 1/2 years old but younger than 18 years old and able to provide: